zskong/Multi-view-data/README.md

 =================
 A repository for multi-view algorithms

-This is a warehouse maintained by me, including the source code and data set of multi-view clustering.
+This is a repository maintained by me, including source code and datasets for multi-view clustering.

-%% The right of interpretation belongs to the authors
+%% Explanation rights belong to the author

 Benchmark Datasets
 -----------------